baigel2/baigelbytes/content/stories/happened.md

 "He tried to fucking kill me what was I supposed to do just let him?"

-Chris huffs through his nose in frustration.
  "Fuck it!
 Lets get him outta here, we'll bury him in the forest.
 What the fuck Boss is gonna do to us I have no idea!
 It'll be worse than death!"

 The two wrap the body up and load it up in the van outside.

 ---